Carnesville in Franklin County, Georgia — The American South (South Atlantic)

 Erected 1954 by Georgia Historical Commission.
 (Marker Number 059-1.)

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow Carroll's Methodist Church (approx. 1.7 miles away); Old Federal Road Historic District (approx. 4.4 miles away); a different marker also named Carroll’s Methodist Church (approx. 4.7 miles away); Red Hill School (approx. 4.7 miles away); Double Branches Baptist Church (approx. 5.2 miles away); Poplar Springs Methodist Camp Ground (approx. 5.3 miles away); Cromer's Mill Covered Bridge (approx. 6.8 miles away); Historical Franklin Springs (approx. 7.8 miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
+Carroll's Methodist Church (approx. 1.7 miles away); Old Federal Road Historic District (approx. 4.4 miles away); a different marker also named Carroll’s Methodist Church (approx. 4.7 miles away); Red Hill School (approx. 4.7 miles away); Double Branches Baptist Church (approx. 5.2 miles away); Poplar Springs Methodist Camp Ground (approx. 5.3 miles away); Cromer's Mill Covered Bridge (approx. 6.8 miles away); Historical Franklin Springs (approx. 7.8 miles away).
 Touch for a list and map of all markers in Carnesville.

 Credits.
 This page was last revised on January 26, 2020.
 It was originally submitted on January 31, 2010, by David Seibert of Sandy Springs, Georgia.
 This page has been viewed 1,042 times since then and 19 times this year.
 Photos: 1, 2, 3. submitted on January 31, 2010, by David Seibert of Sandy Springs, Georgia. • Bill Pfingsten was the editor who published this page.